seanp824/Rubik-s-Cube-Solver/README.md

 # Rubik's Cube Solver 🧊🔁

 This project is a fully functional Rubik’s Cube solver written in Python using the beginner’s method.
-It takes a scrambled cube state as input—either manually or via webcam—and outputs a step-by-step sequence of moves to solve it.
+It takes a scrambled cube state as input - either manually or via webcam—and outputs a step-by-step sequence of moves to solve it.

 ## Features

-- 🧠 Solves any valid cube state using the standard beginner’s method
+- Solves any valid cube state using the standard beginner’s method
-- 🎥 Optional OpenCV integration for scanning real-world cubes via webcam
+- Optional OpenCV integration for scanning real-world cubes via webcam
-- 🧩 Modular cube state representation with fully implemented move logic
+- Modular cube state representation with fully implemented move logic
-- ⚙️ Built entirely from scratch—no external solver libraries used
+- Built entirely from scratch - no external solver libraries used
-- 🧼 Clean, extensible codebase designed for educational or hobbyist expansion
+- Clean, extensible codebase designed for educational or hobbyist expansion

 ## Getting Started